fastzhong/fastzhong/README.md

 - ⚡ Fun fact: ...
 -->

-- 👨‍💻 System building, delivering and supporting for many years
+- 👨‍💻 Desiging, building and deliverying softare systems for many years
-- 🛠 Java/Javascript/Python and Golang/Rust/Scala/C++ newbie
+- 🛠 experience in Java/Javascript/Python and Golang/Rust/Scala/C++ newbie
 - 🏠 Blog(Chinese) at https://fastzhong.com/
 - 🔭 Open for hire and freelance opportunity